jonas089/jonas089/README.md

 I am a software engineer working on verifiable computation and systems that minimize trust assumptions.

 I started writing blockchain code in 2015 at the age of 15 and turned it into my profession in 2022.
 Currently I work on confidential computation in Rust at [Celestia](https://celestia.org).
-I am also the founder of [Ciphercurve](https://ciphercurve.com), a Swiss GmbH focused on applied cryptography: ZK Proofs, TEE / SGX and Rust.
+I am also the founder of [Ciphercurve](https://ciphercurve.com).

-## What I am working on
+## Highlights

 - [RiscPass](https://riscpass.com): digital identity with minimal trust assumptions, built at Ciphercurve
 - [Toyni](https://github.com/jonas089/toyni): DEEP-FRI STARK proof library
 - [toyni-zkvm](https://github.com/jonas089/toyni-zkvm): Minimal ZKVM built on top of Ciphercurve's Toyni
+- [celestia-zkevm](https://github.com/celestiaorg/celestia-zkevm) Celestia's ZKEVM for L2 Rollups
 - [Lightwave](https://github.com/jonas089/lightwave): Recursive ZK Light Client operator for Tendermint, Ethereum, ...

 ## Other projects